What Really Makes You a Happy Person?

 Much of what influences our personality has to do with the presence of life events, both positive and negative, and our response to choice points: Do I approach or avoid my co-worker who regularly demeans me?
 Do I wake up early and work out or sleep in?
 Do I ask out the girl I've had a crush on for months or do I keep my feelings to myself?
-No single decision matters, but the patterns do.
+No single decision matters very much, but the patterns do.
 The decisions we make, the people we surround ourselves with, and the behaviors we engage in are the building blocks for the quality of our lives.
-Small changes accumulate over time leading to large changes in who we become.
+Small changes accumulate over time, leading to large changes in who we become.

 4. A typical human behavioral trait is associated with very many genetic variants, each of which accounts for a very small percentage of the behavioral variability.